 “Having experience doing projects around the house and working with tools is almost required,” said Godfrey.
 He admits he’s been working on construction and home improvements since the age of 12.
 It’s always an option to learn as you go, but the to-do list will shorten much quicker if you can complete the work in a reasonable amount of time.

-When tackling a fixer-upper, you should be prepared to assess the risk of each project.
+When renovating a fixer-upper home, you should be prepared to assess the risk of each project.
 You will have to determine whether or not it will add value to the property.
 After all, the ability to increase the market value of the home is typically an important factor to the owners of fixer-uppers.
 Before you buy, confirm what projects you know you’ll be able to do yourself, and what projects will require professional renovation.

 Is the sweat equity worthwhile?